AAN Project Management

 In April 2021 AAN also initiated a partnership with the Rotary International Nurses and Midwives Club, in support of a reusable face mask project in partnership with the Institute of Ubuntu Health and Wellness in South Africa and further linkages with national Rotary Clubs in AAN target countries.

 Uganda: The Kampala International University Nursing Students Association teamed up with the Uganda Nurses and Midwives Union for the production and distribution of 67, 000 reusable facemasks to nurses and midwives in rural and hard to reach clinics, who in turn supply this protective equipment to smaller to health facilities in their districts that have critical shortages of masks.
 This is accompanied by an education programme on the guidelines for proper use and maintenance of the facemasks.
-The project began 1st May 2021 Expected end date is 30th August 2021.
+The project began on 1st May 2021 Expected end date is 30th August 2021.

 ZINA is also working to establish a sustainable reusable facemask/tailoring workshop for retired nurses, to produce face masks at lower costs and provide a supplementary source of income for retired nurses.
 A Canadian church group has donated funds to help start this project.
 A portion of AAN’s funding to ZINA is going to the purchase of sewing machines for this purpose.